 1. Blood Tests

-According to Dr Dana Elliot Srither, a Singapore-based family physician, one of the first blood tests your gynaecologist will conduct involves checking the amount of the pregnancy hormone, Human Choroid Gonadotrophin, in your blood.
+According to Dr Dana Elliot Srither, a Singapore-based family physician, one of the first blood tests your gynaecologist will conduct involves checking the amount of the pregnancy hormone, Human Choroid Gonadotrophin (HCg), in your blood.

-While this will confirm how far along you are in your pregnancy, your doctor will also make sure the amount is doubling every two to three days.
+While this will confirm how far along you are in your pregnancy, your doctor will also ensure the amount doubles every two to three days.
 This indicates that your pregnancy is going along normally.

 Your gynaecologist will also carry out the following tests on your blood, says Dr Srither: